casefoundation/analytics-dashboard/doc/Setup.md

 # node quickSetup.js
 ```

+After running the Quick Setup, the Dashboard is ready to run.
+(The utility will provide instructions on how to run the Dashboard.)
+For more information on configuring the dashboard, continue reading.

 ## Advanced Data Source Setup

 The dashboard relies on information from a set of "data sources" that each represent a different API service.
 Datasources may expose multiple widgets from their data.
 To enable new datasources, and therefore new widgets, create the necessary configuration file under the `server/config` directory.
 By default, the project ships with several sample configurations that should be altered per their directions and re-saved as `.json` files.
 (Also remove all `/* */` comments.)